 Ideologies based on violent extremism and conspiracy theories also appeal to people’s non-physical need for purpose and meaning by not only providing a higher purpose in life, but even an epic purpose in life.
 Violent extremist and conspiracy theory ideologies all tell a similar epic story that goes like this: “We are involved in an epic struggle of good versus evil, and by joining our cause, you can fight for good against evil.
 You can be a hero in this struggle.
 We need you.”
 Violent extremism appealed so strongly to me when I was a teenager, partly because it depicted what I hated as evil, and it helped me rationalize my hatred as good.

 When our non-physical need for nurturing relationships is concerned, trust is the foundation of nurturing relationships.
 When people want to promote violent extremism and conspiracy theories, they work to build trust.
-To propagate facts about the outer world, trust is vital, because trust functions like a doorway into people’s psyche.
-If you don’t trust a source, it is much more difficult for these facts to get through to you.
+Trust facilitates our acceptance of new facts, especially when controversial facts are concerned, because trust functions like a doorway into our psyche.
+If we don’t trust a source, it is much more difficult for these facts to get through to us.
 Trust can be misused, because trust can become a doorway that lets in a lot of false information.

 When our non-physical need for expression is concerned, violent extremism and conspiracy theories give people a way to express their concerns, grievances, and also their trauma.
 These ideologies form communities that are filled with many kinds of expression, such as conversations, lectures, comments on message boards, images, videos, bumper stickers, memes, and much more.
 Violence can also be a form of expression.
 As a teenager, the rage that I experienced after many years of childhood trauma gave me an almost uncontrollable urge to express myself through violence, which made violent extremism very appealing to me.